-A statement that the study involves research.
-The name(s) of the funding agency(ies).
 An explanation of the purposes of the research in language that is understandable to an individual of about 10-12 years of age.

 The expected duration of the subject's participation.

 A description of the procedures to be followed and what the subjects will be required to do in the study.

 Identification of any procedures which are experimental.

+Statements regarding broad research consent, identifiable private information or identifiable biospecimens, commercial profit, clinically relevant results, and whole genome sequencing.

 A description of any reasonably foreseeable risks or discomforts to the subject.
 Risks are not limited to physical injury, but also include psychological, social, financial, legal, and others.

 A description of any benefits to the subject or to others that may reasonably be expected from the research; there may be none other than a sense of helping the public at large when balanced by the appropriate level of risk.

 A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject.
 In most studies the alternative will be to not participate in the study.

-Flement